rerouj/cv/README.md

 ### About me

 Recently graduated from a master in digital humanities, I've started to work in the digital indutry at the end of 2019.
 My main goal is to keep learning and evolve in the industry as a devoloper to the level of senior by the end of 2023.
-In my daily work, two things matters : results and values.
+In my daily work, two things matters : results, value and friendly teamwork.

 ### Find me